Deadlock in Armenia as acting PM rejects talks with protest leader - Journal du Cameroun

 A previous attempt at talks between the opposition leader and the acting prime minister collapsed earlier this week.

-Observers have warned the crisis could destabilise the South Caucasus nation, which has been involved in a decades-long territorial dispute with Azerbaijan.
+Observers have warned the crisis could destabilise the South Caucasus nation, which is involved in a decades-long territorial dispute with Azerbaijan.

 A number of top Armenian officials held talks with Russian Foreign Minister Sergei Lavrov and other officials in Moscow on Thursday.